Skip to content

 But it turns out that, mathematically, the answer to these questions — or any question where you want to match up the day of the week with the day/month combination in a year — are extremely predictable, straightforward, and simple to figure out.
 If, that is, you don’t restrict yourself to using a conventional 12-month calendar, but rather use this one-page calendar that not only lasts the whole year, but that’s extremely easy to adjust for any/all years into the future.
 Let’s show you what it’s all about.

-Rather than a calendar displaying separate images for each month out of the year, this one-page calendar can be used to match up the day of the week with the dates/months of the year with perfect accuracy all in a single view.
+Rather than a calendar displaying separate images for each month out of the year, a one-page calendar, like this one generated for the year 2025, can be used to match up the day of the week with the dates/months of the year with perfect accuracy: all in a single view.

-Above, you can see the 2023 iteration of a one-page calendar.
-On the lower-left, you can see the days of the month, which works for all months as long as you know that:
+Above, you can see the 2025 iteration of a one-page calendar.
+On the lower-left, you can see the days of the month, which works for all months equally well, so long as you know that:

 • and February has either 28 days (for non-leap years) or 29 days (on leap years) dependent on the year itself.